iammortimer/TN-ETH-Gateway/README.md

 Inspired by Hawky's Waves-ERC20 Gateway: https://github.com/PyWaves/Waves-ERC20-Gateway
 But rewritten to be published under FOSS license.

-This framework allows to easily establish a gateway between any ETH chain and the TN Platform.
+This framework allows to easily establish a gateway between any ETH based blockchain and the TN Platform.
 ## Installation
 Clone this repository and edit the config.json file according to your needs.
-Install the following dependencies:
+Install the dependencies in requirements.txt via:
 ```
-pycwaves
-fastapi[all]
-jinja2
-aiofiles
+pip3 install -r requirements.txt
 ```
 via pip and run the gateway by
 ```
-python start.py
+python3 start.py
 ```
 ## Configuration of the config file
 The config.json file includes all necessary settings that need to be connfigured in order to run a proper gateway: